To view the following PDF files, you will need to Adobe Reader, a free download.

 SUNY TRANSFER CREDIT APPEAL PROCESS

 When you transfer into any SUNY school, you will receive a transcript evaluation as close to the time of admission as possible, but no later than the payment of your enrollment deposit.
 The transcript evaluation will show how your prior courses will be accepted in transfer and apply toward your major.
 If you do not agree with your SUNY college’s decision on the granting or placement of credit that you earned at a prior SUNY institution, you have the right to submit an appeal to your campus transfer representative.
-To file an appeal, please visit https://system.suny.edu/academic-affairs/student-mobility/student-transfer-appeal-process/.
+To file an appeal, please visit https://forms.office.com/r/rr447bg1LR.

 If you still do not agree with your campus’ decision, or you have not received a response within 15 business days, you may appeal to the SUNY System Provost.
-You can submit the appeal by filling out student appeal form and sending it along with requested material via email to TransferCredit@sysadm.suny.edu, or send via certified mail to:
+You can submit the appeal by filling out Student Appeal Form and sending it along with requested material via email to TransferCredit@sysadm.suny.edu, or send via certified mail to:

 Provost and Vice Chancellor for Academic Affairs